Rich Dad Poor Dad Book Summary I What You Know About Money

 Lesson # 1 – The Rich Don’t Work For Money – The Rich Have Money Work For Them

-• Rich dad told mike and Robert that rich don’t work for money, they work to learn, and build asset, which in turn generates cash flow, whether they work or not.
+• Rich Dad told Mike and Robert that the rich don’t work for money; they work to learn and build assets, which generates cash flow, whether they work or not.

-• On the other hand poor and middle class’s lives are forever controlled by two emotions: Fear and Greed.
-The fear of not having enough money to survive, and once they have enough, greed & desires take over and keep the person trapped in rat race.
+• On the other hand, the poor and middle-class’s lives are forever controlled by two emotions: Fear and Greed.
+The fear of not having enough money to survive, and once they have enough, greed & desires take over and keep the person trapped in the rat race.
 Get up, go to work, pay the bills.

 Lesson # 2 – Financial Literacy

 • If you want to be rich, you need to be financially literate.
 Rich people acquire assets.
-The poor and middle class acquire liabilities that they think are assets.
+The poor and middle class accept liabilities that they think are assets.

 Lesson # 3 – Mind Your Own Business

-• Financial struggle is often direct result of people working all their lives for someone else.
-Many people will simply have nothing at the end of their working days to show for their efforts.
+• Financial struggle is often the direct result of people working all their lives for someone else.
+Many people will have nothing to show for their efforts at the end of their working days.

 • When Robert says mind your own business, He means to build and keep your asset column strong.
 Once a dollar goes into it, never let it come out.
 Think of it this way: Once a dollar goes into your asset column, it becomes your employee.
-Keep your day job, be a great hardworking employee, but keep building that asset column.
+Keep your day job, be hardworking, but keep building that asset column.

 Lesson # 4 – The History of Taxes and The Power of Corporations

 • The reality is that the rich are not taxed.
-It’s the middle class, especially the educated upper income middle class, who pays for the poor.
+The middle class, especially the educated upper-income middle class, pays for people with low incomes.

-• The taxes were initially levied on rich and eventually applied to middle and poor class people.
-By the time taxes were normalized, it was only middle and poor class who were paying more in taxes than rich.
+• The taxes were initially levied on the rich and eventually applied to middle and poor-class people.
+By the time taxes were normalized, only the middle and poor class paid more in taxes than the rich.
 Rich saved on corporations by routing their income through it.

 Lesson # 5 – Rich Invent Money

-• With the help of many real estate deal examples in the book, Robert explains that Rich invent money by putting together deals, which is not seen by financially untrained eyes.
+• With the help of many real estate deal examples in the book, Robert explains that Rich invents money by putting together deals, which is not seen by financially untrained eyes.

-• Robert explains that it is possible as Rich well-verse themselves with four most important skills of making money.
-Accounting, Investing, Understanding Markets, and The Law.
+• Robert explains that Rich people can be well-versed in the four essential skills of making money: Accounting, Investing, Understanding Markets, and The Law.

 Lesson # 6 – Work to Learn, Don’t Work for Money

-• Robert suggests that in spite of being talented at particular skill, many people struggle financially.
-He suggests that most people are one skill away from building wealth.
+• Robert suggests that many people struggle financially despite being talented at a particular skill.
+He means that most people are one skill away from building wealth.

-• He insisted to learn little about a lot, rather than a lot about little and also encouraged them to learn to manage people, as that is one of the toughest tasks in running business.
+• He insisted on learning little about a lot rather than a lot about little and encouraged them to learn to manage people, as that is one of the most challenging business tasks.

-• The world is filled with talented poor people.
-All too often, they’re poor or struggle financially or earn less than they are capable of, not because of what they know, but because of what they do not know.
+• The world is filled with talented, poor people.
+All too often, they’re poor or struggle financially or earn less than they can, not because of what they know but because of what they do not know.

-The primary difference between a rich person and a poor person is how they manage fear.
+The primary difference between rich and poor people is how they manage fear.

-Robert claims that there 5 main reasons for most people despite getting financially literate, doesn’t build strong asset columns that produce large cash flow.
-Fear, Cynicism, Laziness, Bad Habits, Arrogance.
+Robert claims that there are five main reasons why most people, despite getting financially literate, don’t build strong asset columns that produce large cash flow: fear, Cynicism, Laziness, Bad Habits, and Arrogance.

 1) Overcoming Fear

-• Roberts claims that I have never met anyone who really likes losing money.
+• Roberts claims that I have never met anyone who likes losing money.
 And in all my years, I have never met a rich person who has never lost money.
-But I have met a lot of poor people who have never lost a dime—investing, that is.
+But I have met many poor people who have never lost a dime—investing.

-• The reason most people don’t win financially is because the pain of losing money is far greater than the joy of being rich.
+• Most people don’t win financially because the pain of losing money is far greater than the joy of being rich.

 2) Overcoming Cynicism